Dying Without a Will in Michigan: Next of Kin Order for Inheritance

 Michigan Laws for Intestacy Succession

-Laws for "intestacy succession" dictate the next of kin order for who inherits an individual's property when she dies without a last will and testament or another estate plan in place.
+Laws for "intestacy succession" dictate the next of kin order for who inherits an individual's property when they die without a last will and testament or another estate plan in place.
 These laws are set at the state level, not the federal level, and they can be found in the Michigan Estates Code.
 Who inherits in this state depends on their relationship to the decedent.

 When the Decedent Is Married